yemisprojects/eks-infra/README.md

                                             <h4 align="center">Github Workflow</h4>

 1. Fork this repo and use the steps in the previous sections to update your github secrets
-2. **Required**: Update value of the `grafana_domain_name` variable in `eks/dev/variables.tf` to your domain name
+2. **_Required_**: Update value of the `grafana_domain_name` variable in `eks/dev/variables.tf` to your domain name
 3. You can push your change directly to the main branch but to see the terraform plan from a PR (pull request) perspective i suggest you create a new branch and check in the Terraform code with your change.
 4. Create a Pull Request (PR) in GitHub once you're ready to merge your code.
 3. A GitHub Actions workflow will trigger to ensure your code is well formatted and validated.
-In addition, a Terraform plan will run to generate a preview of the changes that will happen in your AWS account and displayed as a comment on the PR.
+A Terraform plan will also run to generate a preview of the changes that will happen in your AWS account and displayed as a comment on the PR.
+Concurrently CheckOv will scan your Terraform configurations for security misconfigurations.
+The results of the latter can be found in the Security tab -> Code Scanning section of your repository.
+Note, enforcement has been disabled in the workflow to allow all checks to pass.
 4. Once the PR is appropriately reviewed, the PR can be merged into your main branch.
-5. After merge, another GitHub Actions job will trigger from the main branch and deploy the infrastructure using Terraform.
+5. After merge, another job will trigger from the main branch and deploy the infrastructure using Terraform.
+Generally, creating the cluster can take up to 10mins.

 <h4 align="center">Resources deployed</h4>